 WordPress is super simple to use, it's very user-friendly, easy to update and has already done a lot of the work for us.
 To create a CMS from scratch can be very challenging and time-consuming.
 Since the 4.7 update in WordPress, we can make use of the Wordpress REST API without making any modifications.
 The REST API will serve as our backend and will hold and manage the content for our website.
 In addition, tools like ACF (Advanced Custom Fields) can aid us in customizing our posts and pages.
 This way we can create a completely custom website trough a familiar platform like WordPress.
 Tools like Yoast SEO can help us with Search Engine Optimization and managing our indexation for Google's Search Bot.

 What is an SPA?

 Note: This guide will show examples using OSX, some terminal commands may be different between operating systems.
-If you have any questions on how to execute commands on your OS feel free to comment below or contact me!
+If you have any questions on how to execute commands on your OS feel free to contact me.

 In order to create a Wordpress and React environment we have to install a couple of things.
 In this tutorial we will create an environment that is local for us.
-If you would like to host your set up and learn more about DevOps checkout one of our other blogs: https://hybrit.org/blog/angular-in-jenkinsx-and-kubernetes In part 2 I will discuss how we can expose our environment online for SEO!
+If you would like to host your set-up and learn more about DevOps check out this blog.

 Wordpress + Docker

-Usually Wordpress requires an apache set up that will run the PHP for the Wordpress environment.
-As a developer we don't want to manually configure everything.
+Usually, WordPress requires an apache set up that will run the PHP for the WordPress environment.
+As a developer. we don't want to manually configure everything.
 A great solution is to use Docker.
-We can run a local instance of a Docker container that will create our Wordpress environment using compose.
+We can run a local instance of a Docker container that will create our WordPress environment using compose.
 The WordPress installation can be different for Mac, Windows and Linux.
 You can find the docker installation guide here.

 Let's start by creating an empty folder where we will store the